-Stalls must be cleaned by 8:00 A.M. each day and refuse disposed of as directed by the superintendent before the arrival of visitors.
-Individual animals, shown in all group and herd classes listed below, must have been entered and shown in one of the following classes for single animals.
-Exhibitors who intend to show animals in any of the group of herd classes must indicate their intent on the entry form.
-All animals must be registered as the property of the exhibitor in the records of the Breeders' Association as of date prior to the opening of the fair.

-The registration number and name of each animal entered must be shown on the entry blank.
-Feeding at the racks is prohibited.
-There will be NO feeding of animals outside the barns.
-Exhibits will be limited to space available.

-Do Not Pre-enter Championship Classes.
+- A copy of the registration papers MUST be submitted with the entry 112.
+Cow-Calf (not eligible for champion) - Individual animals, shown in all group and herd classes listed below, must have been entered and shown in one of the following classes for single - Exhibitors who intend to show animals in any of the group of herd classes must indicate their intent on the entry form. - All animals must be registered as the property of the exhibitor in the records of the Breeders' Association as of date prior to the opening of the fair. - The registration number and name of each animal entered must be shown on the entry blank. - There will be NO feeding of animals outside the barns. - Exhibits will be limited to space available. - Do Not Pre-enter Championship Classes.
 No premiums paid to Championship classes.